Find out about tow-in surfing rules and safety equipment.

 Before you go out

-- Check equipment is operationally sound and the PWC has sufficient fuel.
+- Check your PWC is safe and in working order and has sufficient fuel.

 - Check the rules that apply to the waterway.